jsonb-uy/rotulus/README.md

 => { previous: "eyI6ZiI6efQ...", next: "eyI6ZiI6eyJ...."}
 ```
-If token is nil, the corresponding key(previous/next) isn't included in the hash.
+If the token is `nil`, the corresponding key(previous/next) isn't included in the hash.

 #### Print page in table format for debugging
 Currently, only the columns included in `ORDER BY` are shown: